The institutional liquidity playbook — free guides + battle-tested MT4/MT5 tools MQL5 Market store →

 Zoom out and the chart becomes a map of pools — daily, weekly, monthly extremes where liquidity concentrates.
 Institutions navigate by this map.
 So should you.
+Daily, weekly and monthly extremes form the global liquidity pools, starting with the previous day high and low.

 The chart as a coordinate system